 - Nut Butter: Instead of peanut butter, try using almond butter or sunflower seed butter to give the sauce a different flavor.

-- Spice it up: Add some chili flakes or a hot sauce like sriracha if you like it spicy.
+- Spice it up: Add some chili flakes or a hot sauce like Sriracha if you like spicy food.

 - Garnish ideas: Along with chopped peanuts, you can also garnish with fresh cilantro, jalapenos, or scallions.

 Storing: Once cooled, place any leftovers in an airtight container and store in the refrigerator for up to 5 days.